ashrea06/Zeek-Suricata-Inline-TAP/README.md

 > _Ensure that OpenSSH-Server has been properly install and configured_:

 ```
 $ dpkg  -s  openssh-server
 ```

 ```
 $ dpkg -l  | grep openssh-server
 ```

+> [!TIP]
-# In order to access the "SSH Server", we would also need the a "private key-pair", namely "sshd_config file" in the directory, "/etc/ssh"  ;
+> _In order to access the "SSH Server", we would also need a "private key-pair", namely "sshd_config file" in the directory, "/etc/ssh"_ ;

-- Let's take a look :
+> - Let's take verify if this is present:

 ````
 ┌──(root㉿kali)-[/home/kali]